 First, you should make sure in the text of the agreement that the beneficiary does not specifically require a bank guarantee.
 Already in the negotiations, it is a good idea to ensure that the guarantee insurance becomes collateral.

-Replacing a bank guarantee with a guarantee insurance frees your bank limit for other better purposes, such as your company's growth investments.
+Replacing a bank guarantee with an insurance frees your bank limit for other better purposes, such as your company's growth investments.

 Guarantee insurance can also be used in some cases to replace letters of credit.
 The pricing of insurance companies is currently very competitive, and insurers also do not require counter-guarantees.